ergebnis/twig-front-matter/README.md

 ### Converting YAML front-matter to Twig assignments with the `Converter/ToMultipleAssignmentsFrontMatterConverter`

-This package ships with a [`Converter/ToMultipleAssignmentsFrontMatterConverter.php`](/src/Converter/ToMultipleAssignmentsFrontMatterConverter.php) that you can use to convert the YAML front-matter to multiple Twig assignments.
+This project ships with a [`Converter/ToMultipleAssignmentsFrontMatterConverter.php`](/src/Converter/ToMultipleAssignmentsFrontMatterConverter.php) that you can use to convert the YAML front-matter to multiple Twig assignments.

 The example below will convert the parsed YAML front-matter data to multiple Twig assignments that will assign data to Twig variables with force: